Best Time to Visit Bangkok

 Best Time of Year to Visit Bangkok

-Bangkok's weather is tropical all year round, which translates to long, hot days no matter what time of the year you arrive.
-If you'd like a bit of a break in temperatures (high 20s instead of high 30s Celsius), November and December are the best time to visit Bangkok weather-wise.
-The heavy Monsoon rains taper down in early November, and the holiday crowds don't arrive till late December, so you'll see slightly cooler, drier weather and smaller crowds.
+Bangkok's weather is tropical all year-round, which translates to long, hot days no matter what time of the year you arrive.
+If you'd like a bit of a break in temperatures (high 20s instead of high 30s Celsius), December and January are the best time to visit Bangkok weather-wise.
+But overall, you will not be disappointed with the weather if you visit Bangkok between November and March.
+Because Bangkok is still very much a tropical destination, the weather can often have a mind of its own.
+The heavy monsoon rains taper down in early November, and the holiday crowds don't arrive till late December, so you'll see slightly cooler, drier weather and smaller crowds.
+Bear in mind, however, that the time between November and January is high season, so hotel rates and airfare will be at their highest.

 If your plan is to head south to the islands after a stop in Bangkok, arriving between November and April guarantees the best beach and water conditions.
 In Bangkok, where everything's air-conditioned, and many of the attractions are at least partially indoors, there's no such thing as "the worst time to visit."
 For example, arriving during the wettest months might seem inconvenient, but it guarantees shorter lines at the main attractions and lower prices almost everywhere.